CTUAvastLab/Mill.jl/docs/src/manual/leaf_data.md

 !!! ukn "Numerical features"
     To put all numerical features into one [`ArrayNode`](@ref) is a design choice.
 We could as well introduce more keys in the final [`ProductNode`](@ref).
 The model treats these two cases slightly differently (see [Nodes](@ref) section).

-This dummy example illustrates the versatility of [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl).
+This dummy example illustrates the versatility of `Mill`.
 With little to no preprocessing we are able to process complex hierarchical structures and avoid manually designing feature extraction procedures.
-For a more involved study on processing Internet traffic with [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl), see for example [Pevny2020](@cite).
+For a more involved study on processing Internet traffic with `Mill`, see for example [Pevny2020](@cite).